Moving Cost Calculator

 How does a moving cost calculator work?

-A moving cost calculator takes four inputs (home size, distance, date, and access details) and looks the result up against current carrier tariffs.
+A moving cost calculator takes your home size and move type and looks the result up against a published pricing model.
 Local jobs are priced as hourly labor plus travel; interstate jobs are priced as weight times distance plus fuel surcharge plus accessorials.
 The calculator gives you a working range.
 The binding number comes from a written estimate after a video or in-home survey.

 How accurate is an online moving quote?

-An online estimate based on a short questionnaire is usually within 20 percent of the final bill for studios and small 1-bedrooms.
-For larger homes the accuracy drops sharply because access constraints, packing volume, and bulky items are easy to under-report on a form.
-Treat the online figure as a sanity check and confirm with a video survey before booking anything above a 1-bedroom.
+An online estimate is a working range, not a price.
+It is most reliable for studios and small one-bedrooms, where inventory is stable and access is simple.
+For larger homes accuracy drops, because access constraints, packing volume, and bulky items are easy to under-report on a form.
+Confirm with a video survey before booking anything above a one-bedroom.

-A non-binding estimate is the mover's best guess; the final bill is recalculated from actual weight or volume, and federal rules cap the delivery-day demand at 110 percent of the estimate.
+A non-binding estimate is the mover's best guess, and the final bill is recalculated from actual weight or volume.
+On a non-binding estimate the carrier may require no more than 110 percent of the estimated charges at delivery; the balance is billed afterwards.
+That cap is set by 49 CFR 375.407.
 A binding estimate locks the price for the inventory listed.
-Binding-not-to-exceed is the version most movers will issue on request, which caps the upside while letting the bill fall if actual weight is lower.
+Binding-not-to-exceed, which most movers will issue on request, caps the upside while letting the bill fall if actual weight is lower.

 How do I get a free moving quote?

-Fill out the form at the top of this page and you'll be matched with up to four FMCSA-licensed movers who serve your route.
-Quotes are free, sent in writing, and usually arrive within 15 minutes during business hours.
-There is no obligation to book; comparing three written estimates is the fastest way to spot pricing outliers and verify which carriers actually understand your move.
+Fill out the form at the top of this page and you will be matched with FMCSA-licensed movers who serve your route.
+Quotes are free, sent in writing, and carry no obligation to book.
+Comparing three written estimates is the fastest way to spot a pricing outlier and to see which carriers actually understand your move.

 Should I compare moving quotes from multiple companies?

 Yes.
 Three written estimates is the practical minimum.
-The first quote sets a baseline, the second checks it, and the third is where you find out whether the first two were unusually high or unusually low.
-Most consumers who compare three or more quotes save 15 to 25 percent versus the first number they receive.
-Always compare line by line, not just the bottom-line total.
+The first quote sets a baseline, the second checks it, and the third tells you whether the first two were unusually high or unusually low.
+Always compare line by line rather than bottom line, because two quotes built on different inventory estimates are not comparable at all.

-How much does a 2-bedroom move cost locally vs interstate?
+How much does a 2-bedroom move cost locally versus interstate?

 Why did my moving quote go up on moving day?

 Three usual causes.
-The inventory grew between the quote and the load (added boxes, items the estimator didn't see, items pulled from storage).
-The access turned out to be harder than described (long carry, stairs, no truck parking, no elevator).
-Or the original quote was non-binding and the actual weight came in higher than estimated.
-A binding-not-to-exceed estimate prevents the third one entirely.
+The inventory grew between the quote and the load.
+The access turned out harder than described, with a long carry, stairs, no truck parking, or no elevator.
+Or the original estimate was non-binding and the actual weight came in higher.
+A binding-not-to-exceed estimate prevents the third cause entirely.

 Tuesday or Wednesday in the middle of the month.
-Carriers price the schedule on demand, and Saturdays book out first at a 10 to 15 percent premium.
-Mondays and Fridays cluster with weekend demand.
-The cheapest single date most years is the second Wednesday of January or the first Wednesday of February, when residential demand bottoms out and crews are looking for work.
+Carriers price the schedule on demand: Saturdays book out first and carry a premium, and Mondays and Fridays cluster with weekend demand.
+Off-peak months are cheaper than summer for the same crew and the same inventory.

 Are moving quotes negotiable?

-Sometimes.
-The linehaul and tariff lines on an interstate quote are not negotiable; they're filed with the FMCSA.
-Discounts on packing services, materials, and date flexibility are negotiable, especially during off-peak weeks.
-Telling a sales rep you have two competing written quotes in hand is the most effective single move; a 5 to 10 percent reduction is common when you do.
+Partly.
+The linehaul and tariff lines on an interstate quote are filed with the FMCSA and are not negotiable.
+Packing services, materials, and date flexibility are.
+Telling a sales rep you hold two competing written quotes is the most effective single move you can make.

 How long is a moving quote valid?

-Most written quotes hold for 30 days.
-Some van lines extend to 60 days for off-peak bookings.
-Fuel surcharges are recalculated weekly, so even a valid quote may show a fuel-line adjustment on the final invoice if diesel prices shifted.
-Lock the date and crew in writing once you've decided; verbal holds vanish when the dispatcher books a higher-paying job into the same slot.
+Most written quotes hold for a set window stated on the document itself, so read the expiry date before you compare.
+Fuel surcharges are recalculated regularly, so even a valid quote can show a fuel-line adjustment on the final invoice.
+Lock the date and crew in writing once you have decided; a verbal hold disappears when the dispatcher books a better-paying job into the slot.

 What information do I need to get an accurate moving quote?

-Origin and destination addresses with floor and access notes, target move date and a flexibility window, room-by-room inventory or at minimum a box count, any item over 200 pounds (gun safes, pianos, treadmills, marble), parking and elevator details at both ends, and your valuation choice.
-Sending photos of stairwells, hallways, and the street view at both ends shaves another 5 percent off the quote variance.
+Origin and destination addresses with floor and access notes, a target move date with a flexibility window, a room-by-room inventory or at minimum a box count, every heavy item such as a gun safe, piano, or treadmill, parking and elevator details at both ends, and your valuation choice.
+Photographs of stairwells, hallways, and the street at both ends remove most of the guesswork.